Deciphering Speech: a Zero-Resource Approach to Cross-Lingual Transfer in ASR: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We presented a method for zero-resource cross-lingual transfer of ASR models based on decipherment that allows training of ASR models using only untranscribed speech, text corpora and a universal phone recogniser.
-Across the three test languages our method was able to produce a working acoustic model, which could be further improved by using more untranscribed data for SST.
-We do concede that the languages we investigated are geographically close; in future we plan to apply decipherment to more challenging languages, but we believe that for this it may be necessary to train a more robust universal phone recogniser that works reliably across a wider range of various languages.
+Across seven test languages our method was able to produce a working acoustic model for six, which could be further improved by using more untranscribed data for SST.
+In future we plan to apply decipherment to more challenging languages, but we believe that for this it may be necessary to train a more robust universal phone recogniser that works reliably across a wider range of various languages.
 We also intend to improve our decipherment algorithm to enable selection of utterances that can be reliably deciphered.
-In future, we hope to replace the universal phone recogniser with automatic unit discovery to create a pronunciation lexicon-free alternative for unsupervised speech recognition~\cite{baevski2021unsupervised}.
+Further, we hope to replace the universal phone recogniser with automatic unit discovery to create a pronunciation lexicon-free alternative for unsupervised speech recognition~\cite{baevski2021unsupervised}.